polhek/where-is-waldo/README.md

 ## Overview

 This project was created as part of the curriculum in Javascript Fullstack on The Odin Project.</br>
 This was my first project using Typescript, firebase and redux/redux-thunk.
 It was a really fun project to get to know how a Backend-as-a-Service(BaaS) works, in this case firebase.
-I had so much fun that ended up adding user authentication even if it was not needed for this project.
-Also working with redux to manage a global state(the user) was incredible fun and simple.

 ## Live Demo :

 (https://polhek.github.io/where-is-waldo/)